First Sunday of Advent (Year A)

-Advent begins with a call to vigilance as reflected in the passages above.
-There are numerous Scripture passages that call us to this vigilance and anticipation of the Lord’s coming; these are only a few.
+Advent begins with a call to vigilance as reflected in the passage above.
+There are numerous Scripture passages that call us to this vigilance and anticipation of the Lord’s coming.
 Being vigilant means, also, that we are prepared.
 We are not caught off guard.
 Imagine if Christmas morning came and you woke up suddenly realizing that you forgot to prepare!
 Imagine if you had no gifts, no food purchased and no plans were made.
 Of course you wouldn’t allow that to happen, but we do sometimes allow it to happen spiritually speaking.
 We often are not prepared to celebrate the birth of Christ within our hearts.

 The first week of Advent also offers the focus of the Second Coming of Christ.
 Jesus will return again, in all splendor and glory, to judge the living and the dead.
 We profess that fact every Sunday in our Creed.
 So, even though Advent is a time for the preparation of the celebration of the first coming of Jesus in the flesh, it is also a time to acknowledge that His first coming is ultimately fulfilled in His final glorious coming.